tulika105/Movie-Review-Sentiment-Analysis/README.md

 # 🎬 Movie Review Sentiment Analyzer

-A machine learning–based web application that analyzes the sentiment of movie reviews and classifies them as Positive or Negative using Logistic Regression and TF-IDF vectorization
+A Streamlit web application that predicts whether a movie review is **Positive** or **Negative** using a Logistic Regression model trained on the IMDB 50K Movie Reviews Dataset.
+The model uses TF-IDF vectorization and achieves around 91% accuracy on the test set.

 ---